dotnet/csharpstandard/standard/basic-concepts.md

 <!-- markdownlint-disable MD028 -->

 <!-- markdownlint-enable MD028 -->
-> *Note:* The accessibility domain ([§7.5.3](basic-concepts.md#753-accessibility-domains)) of a protected member declared in a generic class includes the program text of all class declarations derived from any type constructed from that generic class.
+> *Note*: The accessibility domain ([§7.5.3](basic-concepts.md#753-accessibility-domains)) of a protected member declared in a generic class includes the program text of all class declarations derived from any type constructed from that generic class.
 In the example:
 >
 > <!-- Example: {template:"standalone-lib-without-using", name:"ProtectedAccess3"} -->
 > ```csharp